Baranagar Municipality: 2022 West Bengal Municipality election

 In the 2022 municipal elections for Baranagar Municipality, AITC won 32 seats, and CPI(M) 2 seats.

 2015 West Bengal Municipality election

 In the 2015 municipal elections for Baranagar Municipality, AITC won 32 seats, and CPI(M) 2 seats.

 2010 West Bengal Municipality election

 In the 2010 municipal elections for Baranagar Municipality, AITC won 20 seats, CPI(M) 11 seats, INC 2 seats, and CPI 1 seat.

+List of Councillors

+Following is the list of councillors of Baranagar Municipality at present: